 The adoration for these woman had also brought scrutiny over every written word, every Instagram post.
 Their massive Facebook group also brought constant fighting and discord among their members (Facebook, amirite?).
 Their demand brought a tight schedule with 4:30 wake up times.
 And as their audiences got bigger, they also started to get louder.
 One woman had her audience rain anger and disapproval on her after she had interviewed a man on her podcast who was later accused of sexual misconduct.
 I remember telling Raffi, “Can you imagine how that must seep into her real life?
 She can try to have a quiet night in with her husband and child, but that noise is going to be louder.”
 She had built a foundation that shakes every other part of her life anytime she does or says something her followers disapprove of.
 And the craziest part was, how was she really expected to keep a million people happy all at once?

 One lazy July night, Raffi and I reminisced over the last three months.
 We shared a plate of cookies and remembered the first dozen or so masks we made.
 We remembered the first time an order came through our shop that wasn’t a mask.
 We remembered hitting 100 sales and celebrating by staying in.
 We remembered hitting 500 sales and celebrating by staying in.
-We remembered hitting a thousand sales and celebrating by… staying in.
+We remembered hitting a thousand sales and celebrating by… staying in… it’s a pandemic, people!
 We remembered coming up with our processes and systems and when we used to buy envelopes in packs of ten and now we buy them in packs of 500.
 And I thought, “I didn’t have to put on a single pair of ankle boots for any of it.”

 Since April, we’ve picked up Click Bloom and built what has been the business of our dreams.
 Raffi and I have had the best time focusing on packaging and customer experience.
 I’ve loved being able to hit pause whenever I want to share a mid day bowl of ice cream with Kayden.
 It’s been so fun to dream up new products and see them make their way out into the world.